 - Rear Axle rating – 2000 kg

-A Step 2 plate or Stufe 2 (German) or étape 2 (French) is affixed by the body manufacturer and may over ride the values of the base vehicle.
+A Step / Stage 2 plate or Stufe 2 (German) or étape 2 (French) is affixed by the body manufacturer and may change the values of the base vehicle.
 Note, each subsequent “Stage” rating plate over rides the previous one, hence the plate with the highest stage number is the only one relevant for your GVM, GCM and axle ratings.

 For the Fiat Ducato above, Capron has increased the GVM to 3850 kg, and decreased the GCM to 5750 kg.
 They have also increased the front axle rating to 1950 kg.